 Covve promises to supercharge your address book using proprietary search tech to fill out each of your contact's data fields such as country, company, and more.
 It also checks for changes, automatically keeping your contacts up to date.
 In addition to the autocomplete and contact update features, you can tag and organize your contact groups, get contact reminders, annotate communications, and more.

-Covve is a dense, feature-rich experience even in its free tier; a premium subscription of $14.99 unlocks more features such as expanded web views and contact analytics.
+Covve is a dense, feature-rich experience even in its free tier; a premium subscription of $14.99 a month unlocks more features such as expanded web views and contact analytics.

 3. Cloze Relationship Management